SimplyAustinYT/PEEPS1-Main-Branch/README.md

 We are working on all main systems, but as this theme is per system themed, it takes time.
 Once all main systems is added, work will start on collections too.
 If anyone would like to contribute, please do.
 You can also get in touch with me on my Discord for more info etc - https://discord.gg/Qpg7qxn

-3DO
+3DO,
-Amiga
+Amiga,
-Arcade
+Arcade,
-Atari 2600
+Atari 2600,
-Atari Jaguar
+Atari Jaguar,
-Favorites
+Favorites,
-Last Played
+Last Played,
-Commodore 64
+Commodore 64,
-Dreamcast
+Dreamcast,
-Famicom
+Famicom,
-Game-Gear
+Game-Gear,
-Game Boy
+Game Boy,
-Game Boy Color
+Game Boy Color,
-Game Boy Advance
+Game Boy Advance,
-Kodi
+Kodi,
-Macintosh
+Macintosh,
-Master System
+Master System,
-Mega-Drive
+Mega-Drive,
-Nintendo 64
+Nintendo 64,
-Nintendo DS
+Nintendo DS,
-Neo-Geo
+Neo-Geo,
-NES
+NES,
-Oric
+Oric,
-DOS-Box
+DOS-Box,
-Ports
+Ports,
-PSP
+PSP,
-PlayStation 1
+PlayStation 1,
-RetroPie (Settings)
+RetroPie (Settings),
-Sega Saturn
+Sega Saturn,
-ScummVM
+ScummVM,
-Sega 32X
+Sega 32X,
-Sega CD
+Sega CD,
-Super Famicom
+Super Famicom,
-Sega SG-100
+Sega SG-100,
-Super Nintendo
+Super Nintendo,
-Turbo Graphics 16
+Turbo Graphics 16,
-ZMachine (Infocom)
+ZMachine (Infocom),
-ZX Spectrum
+ZX Spectrum.

 #CREDITS: